lucafrance/scrum.wiki-vault/Scrum Guide TODO.md

 Various processes, techniques and methods can be employed within the framework.
 Scrum wraps around existing practices or renders them unnecessary.
 Scrum makes visible the relative efficacy of current management, environment, and work techniques, so that improvements can be made.

-## Scrum Theory

-Scrum is founded on empiricism and lean thinking.
-Empiricism asserts that knowledge comes from experience and making decisions based on what is observed.
-Lean thinking reduces waste and focuses on the essentials.

-Scrum employs an iterative, incremental approach to optimize predictability and to control risk.
-Scrum engages groups of people who collectively have all the skills and expertise to do the work and share or acquire such skills as needed.

-Scrum combines four formal events for inspection and adaptation within a containing event, the Sprint.
-These events work because they implement the empirical Scrum pillars of transparency, inspection, and adaptation.
 ## End Note

 Scrum is free and offered in this Guide.
 The Scrum framework, as outlined herein, is immutable.
 While implementing only parts of Scrum is possible, the result is not Scrum.
 Scrum exists only in its entirety and functions well as a container for other techniques, methodologies, and practices.